Breakfast Sausage Review

 What is the Best Breakfast Sausage

 The top three brands are almost too close to call.
 Jimmy Dean, Bob Evans and Owens are all good for making great-tasting meaty, breakfast sausage.
 Tennessee Pride belongs on the list too, but they are a bit more difficult to find.
 I give the edge to Bob Evans because it is less sagish than the Jimmy Dean and is usually priced better and easier to find on sale than the other two.
 I’m nitpicking, it really depends on what you like.
 The one advice I can give is to tell you to stay away from whatever the house-brand breakfast sausage sold at the store.
-King Soopers, Kroger, Safeway, etc., sell a very fatty, pork sausage roll that tastes gamey and lacks any real breakfast sausage seasonings.
+King Sooper, Kroger, Safeway, etc., sell a very fatty, pork sausage roll that tastes gamey and lacks any real breakfast sausage seasonings.
 These low-priced store brands also seem to burn very easily because the fat content is so high.
 Now, I certainly have nothing against fat, but when it comes to breakfast sausage, I’ve yet to taste a decent store-bought brand.
 If it is sold in your area, give Bob Evans a try.
-Please comment below and let us know your own favorite brand of breakfast sausage.
+Bob Evans is the best breakfast sausage I’ve tried.